 While you use night splints, you can continue other treatment with nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy, or orthotic devices.

-Author: Healthwise Staff Anne C. Poinier, MD - Internal Medicine Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine David Bardana, MD, FRCSC - Orthopedic Surgery, Sports Medicine
+Author: Healthwise Staff Medical Review: Anne C. Poinier MD - Internal Medicine Adam Husney MD - Family Medicine Kathleen Romito MD - Family Medicine Davide Bardana MD, FRCSC - Orthopedic Surgery, Sports Medicine